 As we have said, I know this is a very stressful and time for Bay Point Harbour Villas due

 to the actions of Frontline, but know that Cohen Law Group and Sundberg, PA. are

 working for you and will continue to push this claim through resolution.

 Board of Directors

-PLEASE NOTE: Owners please use a consistent email for communications.
+*NOTE: PLEASE Remember to ALWAYS include your Last Name, Building # and Unit # in the subject line of your email (this is vital to our ability to properly record, categorize, index and respond to your inquiry and information accordingly) *In addition, please use a consistent email for communications.
 Select owners have changed their emails as many as 6 times since the storm.
 This creates a huge organizational issue with the hundreds of contacts comprised of Owners, Tenants, Insurance Adjusters, Registered Real Estate Agents, Rental Managers, Etc. Some units have as many as 10 separate email contacts per unit.
 Whichever email you have been using, please do try to keep it.
-If you need to update your email address or contact information, please forward it to: email@example.com
+If you need to update your email address or contact information, please forward it to email@example.com

 *please note that all information provided on this website by the BOD and CAM is deemed reliable, but is not guaranteed.